charvishukla/cse151a-pokemon-project/README.md

 ## Preprocessing
 For our categorical data, we used `value_counts()` to quickly comb through columns of our chosen features to pick out which categories would be difficult to map due to the extremely low population.
 For example, all of the dual-typed cards were dropped due to very low counts compared to the rest of the types.
 After looking through `rarity`, `types`, and `generation` and their value counts, the feature counts containing less than the following were dropped.
+Then the input feature categorical variables were one hot encoded.

 ```
 thresholds = {